More than a year after a pandemic transformed the world of work, how are group disability insurers responding?

 First, let’s define long COVID-19.
 After the initial infection symptoms have cleared, "long-haulers" can experience an array of subjective symptoms such as fatigue, mental fog, dizziness, headaches, myalgias and more.
-These symptoms are typically not verified by testing, exams, or subspecialty evaluations.
+This is in addition to more objective and measurable impairments.
+Subjective symptoms are typically not verified by testing, exams, or subspecialty evaluations.
 Therefore, the condition can be difficult to pin down.
-When evidence of this diagnosis first emerged, I think many in the industry were fearing a surge in these types of claims, but forum participants are not yet seeing a significant volume or impact to long-term disability (LTD) claims.
+When evidence of this diagnosis first emerged, many in the industry were fearing a surge in these types of claims, but forum participants are not yet seeing a significant volume or impact to LTD claims.

 The symptoms you are describing are subjective.
 Are group carriers applying “subjective condition” limitations to these cases?